 PC: LinkedIn.com/s-somasegar

-Indian-origin tech veteran Soma Somasegar, a former Microsoft executive for 27 years and managing director at Madrona Venture Group, passed away on May 19 at the age of 59.
+Not every leader or veteran leaves people behind in tears.
+The US tech industry is left shocked and bereaved over the sudden demise of Indian-origin Soma Somasegar, a tech behemoth, MD of Madrona Venture Group, and former Microsoft executive for 27 years.
+He breathed his last on May 19 at the age of 59.
 Indian American CEOs, Silicon Valley entrepreneurs, and startup founders are mourning his departure; the loss of a trusted mentor to many engineers and ‘American Dream’ aspirants in the US.

 Who is Indian American Soma Somasegar?